JakeSpisak/FortEPiaNO_public_copy/README.md

 In order to change this default behaviour and use the full expressions at each step, at the expense of slightly slowing down the calculation, one can compile the code using `make NO_INTERPOLATION=1`, so that the interpolations will be disabled.
 For the default configuration in the `ini/explanatory.ini` file, the actual change in the final effective number of neutrinos is smaller than `1e-4` and the execution takes approximately 15% longer.

-**WARNING**: the test suite will not compile if the flag `NO_INTERPOLATION=1` is activated, or if some modules have been compiled with that option.
-You will need to use `make clean` before `make tests` in order to be sure that everything works.

 ## 2.Python scripts
 Some useful python scripts are delivered together with the main fortran code.